What are the main reasons for divorce?

 - Serial Infidelity

 An abusive relationship, either physical or mental, is certainly grounds for divorce.
-If you experiencing any type of abuse, or if you are concerned for the well being of your children, it is important that you get to a safe place first.
+If you experiencing any type of abuse, or if you are concerned about the well being of your children, it is important that you get to a safe place first.
 The court system and attorney will be on your side.